Pittsburgh Corning to Stop Glass Block Manufacturing – Now What?

 Updated February 22, 2019

-Another American company (Pittsburgh Corning the only domestic manufacturer of glass blocks) decides to idle a 79 year old plant in Port Alleghany Pennsylvania and permanently lay off 75 workers.
+Another American company (Pittsburgh Corning the only domestic manufacturer of glass blocks) decides to idle a 79 year old plant in Port Allegany Pennsylvania and permanently lay off 75 workers.
 As someone who has bought Pittsburgh Corning (P.C) products, likes glass blocks as a building material or is a fan of U.S. made products here’s 3 questions you’ll want the answers to:

 - (Question 1) Why did Pittsburgh Corning close their United States manufacturing plant making glass blocks?
 Could this plant closing have been stopped?